zebus3d/webgl-mouseover-effects/README.md

-# Interactive Hover Effects with Three.js
+# Interactive Hover Effects with Three.js (zebus3d modified)

 A simple tutorial on how to achieve an interactive mouseover/hover effect on images in some easy steps.